clemensgoering/nasco/README.md

 Component with two main sections.
 ![Example image](https://github.com/clemensgoering/nasco/raw/master/docs/showcode_20240929.png)
 1. Customizable component placeholder, used to maintain description, images and other describing or visualizing elements.
 2. Code example.
-Beautified via <a href="https://shiki.style/" target="_blank">Shiki</a> for an increased use for various languages
+Beautified via **highlight.js** for an increased use for various languages